Mariel Ross March 5, 2026

 For a quick definition and population context, the CDP counted 4,327 residents at the 2020 Census, per Castle Pines Village’s Wikipedia summary.

 In central neighborhoods, the mix shifts.
-Cherry Creek blends higher-end condos, townhomes and select single-family homes.
+Central Park blends condos, townhomes, duplexes and modest to high end single-family homes.
 Washington Park features popular single-family streets near a marquee city park.
-Capitol Hill includes many condos and historic smaller homes, creating a broader range of prices and sizes.
-Redfin’s neighborhood pages can give you a feel for current single-family price context in places like Cherry Creek and how a denser neighborhood like Capitol Hill differs.
+LIV Sotheby's neighborhood pages can give you a feel for current price context in places like Cherry Creek and how a neighborhood like Central Park differs.

 As of March 2026, market pages show Castle Pines Village at a premium for the south-metro area.
 Realtor.com’s Castle Pines Village page shows a median listing price around the mid to high $1M range, with recent snapshots near $1.7M.
-Central neighborhoods like Cherry Creek and Washington Park often land in a similar ballpark for single-family homes, while Capitol Hill trends lower overall because it includes many condos and smaller residences.
+Central neighborhoods like Cherry Creek and Washington Park often land in a similar ballpark for single-family homes, while Central Park trends lower overall because it includes a variety of home styles and smaller residences.
 When comparing, focus on like-for-like property types.
-A Castle Pines estate on a large lot is not the same product as a Cherry Creek condo near retail.
+A Castle Pines estate on a large lot is not the same product as a Cherry Creek townhouse near retail.

 Castle Pines Village is designed for privacy and space, which typically means driving for most errands.
 Walk Score examples for Village addresses land in the single digits to low 20s, underscoring car dependence.
 See a sample address here: Walk Score for a Castle Pines Village location.
-If a quick coffee, playground, or pharmacy on foot is central to your day, plan for a drive from the Village.
+If a quick coffee, playground, or pharmacy on foot is central to your day, plan for a drive from the Village - although you're usually only looking at 5-10 minutes :)

 Community materials and local listings often note approximately 15 to 25 minutes to the Denver Tech Center in normal traffic and about 30 to 40 minutes to downtown Denver.
 You can review community positioning and amenities at The Village at Castle Pines.
 Because traffic varies by time of day and incidents, run your own test routes at your actual commute times.